 - Forestry management

-If you are looking to start a business in land surveying and/or cartography, drone services could be an ideal way to get a jump on the competition.
+If you are looking to start a business in land surveying or cartography, drone services could be an ideal way to get a jump on the competition.

 08Drone Sales, Repair, Training, and Customization

-Drone repair is another business idea.
-By their nature, drones are fragile devices that are prone to failure and damage, particularly if misused.
-And even though prices have declined precipitously, drones are still too expensive to "throw away" in many cases.
+Drones are fragile devices that are prone to failure and damage, particularly if misused.
+And even though prices have declined significantly, most drones are still too expensive to simply throw away.

-If you are technically expert with drones and are mechanically inclined with a knowledge of electronics, drone sales/repair/customization could be a great business idea for you.
+If you are an expert with drones and are mechanically inclined with a knowledge of electronics, drone sales, repair, and customization could be a lucrative business for you.

-In addition, drones require knowledge and skills to safely operate which has created a demand for experienced drone instructors.
-If you have the appropriate UAV skills, experience, and certifications why not offer your services as a trainer?
+In addition, drones require knowledge and skills to operate them safely, creating a demand for experienced drone instructors.
+If you have the appropriate UAV skills, experience, and certifications, why not offer your services as a trainer?

 09Commercial, Industrial, and Insurance Inspections